 If the 40L size doesn’t work for you, check out other Kelty Backpacks sizes.
 There are quite a few options.

 The eBags Mother Lode backpack is one of my favorite backpack on this list because it has so many more features then the others.
 However it also has the price tag to go with it.
 If you’re looking for a cheap base model, this isn’t it.
 This is the Cadillac of bags.
 It’s called the Mother Lode because of its enormous capacity.
 When fully expanded, the bag has a capacity of around 54 liters, which is one of the biggest on our list.
 However, if you expand it all the way, it may not pass the airline restrictions for some budget airlines.
 It measures 22″ x 14″ x 9″, and when packed full can weight up to 30 pounds.
-For this reason, we actually prefer the Mother Lode Junior, which 19.5″tall.
+For this reason, we actually prefer the Mother Lode Junior, which 19.5″tall and around 41 liters.